Sporting Kansas City: Move east (2005–2010)

 In 2008, the Wizards played their home games at CommunityAmerica Ballpark in Kansas, and ended a four-year playoff drought by posting an 11–10–9 record, good enough for fourth place in the Eastern Conference.
 Facing the Columbus Crew, the Wizards earned a 1–1 tie in Game 1 of the first round series, but with a 2–0 loss in Game 2 the Wizards lost the aggregate series 3–1.

 In the 2009 season, the Wizards remained at CommunityAmerica Ballpark, but struggled to score.
 They went 426 minutes without scoring a goal, the longest streak of the season.
 In August 2009, with the team holding a 5–7–6 record, KC fired Head Coach Curt Onalfo, and named general manager Peter Vermes the head coach.
 The Wizards finished with the worst home record in the league, and at 8–13–9 were third to last in the league standings.
 Top players were Claudio López (8 goals & 7 assists) and Josh Wolff (11 goals), who sparked the Wizards offense.

 The Wizards hosted Manchester United F.C. in a friendly on July 25, 2010, and won the match by a score of 2–1.
-The announced attendance of 52,342 is a record for a professional soccer match in the Kansas City area It would be the franchise's final overall game played at Arrowhead Stadium.
-In the 2010 regular season, the Wizards finished third in the Eastern Conference and narrowly missed qualifying for the playoffs.
+The announced attendance of 52,342 was a record for a professional soccer match in the Kansas City area In the 2010 regular season, the Wizards finished third in the Eastern Conference and narrowly missed qualifying for the playoffs.